 We met through genealogy.
 Though I don't advertise the book I wrote back in the 1980s to honour my beloved Grosz'mama, it gets around.
 I have these surprise contacts from time to time, when someone has seen my book, "A Godly Inheritance," at a friend's place.

-Louise had seen the book at another genealogist's, and wrote to ask if I had any copies left.
+Louise had seen the book at another genealogist's home, and wrote to ask if I had any copies left.
 I wrote back.
 She ordered one, and sensing she was also a Christian, I wrote naturally about my faith and activities in church and at home.
-In no time we were "thick friends," She also has the Friesen name and was researching ancestry for the sake of her nieces and nephews.
+In no time we were "thick friends," She also had the Friesen name and was researching ancestry for the sake of her nieces and nephews.
 We have not found a link in our family trees, yet, but it's like a jigsaw puzzle you never completely put away.
 Knowing her, however, was to experience Louise's wholehearted joy in giving.

 Her parents settled in the Coaldale, Alberta area when they arrived in Canada in the 1920s.
 They were poor, but all worked hard to get started on a family farm.
 Louise went off to work in the city of Lethbridge to help bring in an income.
 Soon her shyer older sister, Margaret joined her in the hospital kitchens.

 The sisters found a basement suite to rent nearby, and as soon as Louise could afford a car she bought one so they could go home to help on the farm whenever they had any days off.
 This continued until their retirement.

 By that time, the elderly couple they rented from had died and left the house to Louise and Margaret!
 Now they had the whole property rent free.
 Though their parents were gone, the younger brother John, who also remained single, took over the family farm, and these sisters were there as often as not to do the canning, freezing etc., not only for themselves, but several other siblings in the larger cities, who were the recipients of Louise's wholehearted joy in giving.